zachwylde00/remix.solidity.network-bueprints/README.md

 # remix-blueprints
-The "Infrastructure as Code" repo for all pieces in the Mellon Grant.
-Will contain CloudFormation Templates, Ansible playbooks, deploy scripts, etc for all components of the new system.
+The "Infrastructure as Code" repo for all pieces or the Remix service.
+Will contain CloudFormation Templates, Ansible playbooks, deploy scripts, etc for all components of the service.

 Note: It is highly recommended you use something like https://github.com/awslabs/git-secrets to prevent pushing AWS secrets to the repo